 I suppose you could argue that this isn’t really an exception, because a dash isn’t attached to the words next to it—it is an independent character.
 But if you get in a drunken brawl over that point, I’m not going to step in and back you up.

-Actually, if anyone notices that one of my dashes is italic and the other isn’t, I’ll buy them a beer and thank them for caring.
+Actually, if I’m typesetting a book and someone notices that one of my dashes is italic and the other isn’t, I’ll buy them a beer and thank them for caring.